SpinalCMS/.github/profile/README.md

 # Hello, this is Spinal! 👋

 Minimal and beautiful CMS for static sites generators.
+Designed for content marketing teams.

 ![Screenshot of the contents list in Spinal](https://user-images.githubusercontent.com/988051/173890772-0a807862-c75c-4de8-a812-e98c82c19af0.jpg)